erkie/ApiModel/README.md

 ## Configuring the API

-To represent the API itself, you have to create an object of the `API` class.
+To represent the API itself, you have to create an object of the `ApiManager` class.
 This holds a `ApiConfiguration` object defining the host URL for all requests.
-After it has been created it can be accessed from the `func api() -> API` singleton function.
+After it has been created it can be accessed from the `func apiManager() -> ApiManager` singleton function.

 To set it up: